Scientists discover creature 'beyond imagination' in 99 million-year-old amber

 Is this wasp comparable to any species that exist today?

-Today, the closest thing that exists in nature would be the Venus flytrap - a carnivorous plant where the leaves spring shut on and digest insects which land on them, as per the study.
+Today, the closest thing that exists in nature would be the Venus flytrap - a carnivorous plant that has leaves that spring shut on insects which land on them, as per the study.

 “There’s no way you can know how an insect that died 100 million years ago was living.
 So you look for analogs in modern insect fauna.
 Do we have anything among wasps or other groups that looks like this?” he said.